GreatScottyMac/cascade-memory-bank/README.md

 ## 📘 Usage Tips

-- **Just Chat Naturally**
+- **Real-Time Updates**
-  - No special commands needed
+  - Context updates happen automatically
-  - Context builds automatically
+  - Changes are logged immediately
-  - Updates happen in real-time
+  - Use "update memory bank" or "UMB" for manual updates if needed

 - **Focus on Your Work**
   - Documentation happens automatically